Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Capabilities of LLMs to Fill in the Gap

 \subsection{Enhanced Capability via Tool Embedding}

-LLMs by themselves are complex language processing units, however, enhanced capability can be obtained by including further processing units.
-Tool embedding is one of such enhanced capabilities, where LLMs are trained to delegate some tasks.
-For example, we have noted that GPT-4 prioritizes writing text files, executing codes utilizing the embedded tools, and inferring the generated results.
-This tool embedding can be extremely powerful for power system engineers, where many of the applications require solving non-linear non-convex problems.
+LLMs, by themselves, are complex language processing units; however, their capability could be enhanced by including further processing units.
+Tool embedding is one of such enhanced capabilities, where LLMs are trained to delegate some of the tasks.
+For example, we have noted that GPT-4 prioritizes writing text files, executing codes utilizing the embedded tools, and inferring the generated results (as shown in the examples of Section SI.1, SI.2).
+As depicted in Figure \ref{LLM:Capabilities}(C), LLMs utilizes its tool embedding capability to extract regions with wildfire and superimpose on top of transmission line infrastructure map to identify the transmission lines at risk (Section SI.2).

+This tool embedding capability can be extremely powerful for the power system engineers, where many of the applications require solving non-linear non-convex problems.
+Power system engineers utilize physics-based modeling and simulation tools, such as PSS/E, PSCAD, PowerWorld, and CyME, which could be called upon by LLMs to solve complex problems.
+This tool embedding capability could be facilitated by API-calling \supercite{song2023restgpt}.
+Tool embedding also facilitates on-demand remote processing of typical spatiotemporal time series power system data (e.g., SCADA data) (see Section SI.1).